COLUMBUS SPECIAL EVENTS

 A list of all City of Columbus Parks is available.
 Not all parks are available for special events.
 Review the special event related fees for assisting with your event budget.

-A Special Event Permit is issued for an event utilizing parks, streets and waterways in the City of Columbus where planned activities go beyond normal use.
-Special Events include festivals, street fairs, concerts, races, regattas, etc. These events may include street closing and are marketed citywide or regionally and involve extensive planning and coordination with multiple city departments.
+A Special Event Permit is issued for events utilizing parks, streets and waterways in the City of Columbus where planned activities go beyond normal use.
+Special Events may include festivals, street fairs, concerts, races or regattas.
+These events may include street closings and are marketed citywide or regionally and involve extensive planning and coordination with multiple city departments.
 The deadline to submit the the Special Event Application for a Special Event Permit is 60 days prior to the event.
 The Office of Special Events accepts applications up to one year in advance of an event.
 The official submission date is the date the completed application is received.

 A Special Event Permit is required if your event meets at least one of the following criteria listed: